-The Harry Potter of the Firebird Trilogy shows this in Part 1, which Voldemort uses in a very Break the Cutie way
+The Harry Potter of the Firebird Trilogy shows Voldemort using this is in a very cruel way.

 In the animated film version of Coraline, the heroine is dissatisfied with her family, feeling that they don't care enough for her.
 This apparently invites the attention of a monster who wishes to have a child to possess and obsess over to the point that she drives them to death... as it has already done to three other children.

 Qui GonBryan Mills' daughter is abducted and sold into sexual slavery while on vacation in France in Taken.
 Bryan heads to France, finds the slavers, kick France's butt halfway across Europe, and gets his daughter back.

 The main plot of Frozen is how the sisters Anna and Elsa rebuild their relationship.
 Their Storge love is actually what gives Elsa the confidence to control her magical powers (essentially, to unfreeze things), and what breaks an accidental curse by Elsa upon Anna that would have otherwise killed her.

 Harry Potter feels this way towards the Weasley family (excepting Ginny) as well as Hermione.